Skip to main content

 void MarkAsRunning();

-• UpdateStatus(...) triggers a callback, releases a semaphore, or sets polling state depending on the operation type.
+• UpdateStatus(...) triggers a callback, unblocks a waiter, or updates polling state depending on the operation type:

 • MarkAsRunning() sets the polling status to RUNNING if the type is POLLING.